- Makita and Milwaukee: What’s the difference?

 Who makes the best palm sanders?

-Palm sanders are a good tool for many, allowing you to smooth over those rough edges with ease and leave them looking polished and precise.
+Palm sanders are a heaven-sent tool for many, allowing you to smooth over those rough edges with ease and leave smooth surfaces looking polished and precise.

 Makita palm sanders include 3.0-amp motors, variable speed controls, and adjustable front handles.